google/shoptimizer/docs/developer-guide.md

 ## 8. Run Unit Tests

 First, all the necessary python dependencies need to be installed.
-You can use pipenv and run:
+You can use pip and run:
 ```
-pipenv --python 3
-pipenv shell
-pipenv install --dev
+cd shoptimizer_api
+pip -m venv .venv
+source .venv/bin/activate
+pip install -r requirements.txt
 ```
-From the pipenv virtual environment, you can now run all of the unit tests in the solution by running `python test_runner.py`.
+From the virtual environment, you can now run all of the unit tests in the solution by running `python test_runner.py`.